simplesourcing/simplesagas/README.md

 The highest bid wins, but if this fails to settle because the user has insufficient funds, it should then pass through to the next highest bid, and successively repeat this until successfully settled.

-To support this use case requires conditional io.simplesource.saga.user.saga logic.
+To support this use case requires conditional saga logic.